jpl12345/SPY_prediction_analysis/README.md

 ## Outcome

 Using XGBoost was able to predict S&amp;P500 on a test data set with a Root Mean Squared Error (RMSE): 34.422484825156396 and R-squared (R2) Score: 0.9988822689809329.
-Additionally, 3 indicators were identified as important VIXCLS, AAA10Y and T10Y3M.
+Additionally, the model was optimized to predict using only 5 features while preserving acceptable performance.